 Inbound marketing gets high-quality leads at an incredibly low cost.
 And these leads are even more likely to spend a lot of money when they eventually convert.
 This is because they approached your brand of their own volition in search of fulfilling a need through your service or product.

 Inbound marketing, when executed correctly, is 10x more effective at lead conversion than outbound marketing

-Inbound marketing strategies allows brands to reach their targeted audience much better than outbound marketing strategies.
-Moreover, the behavior of the audience obtained via inbound marketing are better analyzed.
+Inbound marketing strategies allow brands to reach their targeted audience much better than outbound marketing strategies.
+Moreover, the behavior of the audience obtained via inbound marketing is better analyzed.
 This is vital as this information will enable you to adjust your marketing strategies readily.

 What is more, many of the tools deployed during inbound marketing will remain relevant for several years.
 This is bound to enable a high conversion rate, thanks to inbound marketing.

 Up to 70 percent of individuals prefer to learn about a brand via info-laden content than through ads

 Inbound marketing provides consumers with relevant information than they would originally get via traditional ads which are presently considered very intrusive according to digital marketing statistics.

 Thanks to inbound marketing, consumers can now engage with a brand in their own time.

 Any business that doesn’t integrate inbound marketing into their overall marketing strategy in this digital age given the inbound marketing statistics is heading for the rocks.
 This is not to imply that outbound marketing strategies are entirely useless or irrelevant.